- Mental Health

 I hope I don't really have to emphasize it, but I'll say it anyway: none of this includes those tragic moments of a sad loss or misfortune when we all need those close to us to be at our side for an emotional support.
 I had to say it, just in case if everything said here would paint me as a heartless s.o.b.

-With that behind us, let me continue by saying how those complainers and "professional" victims" will use anyone's ears who won't instantly change the subject after they hear that introduction: "Life is a bitch".
+With that behind us, let me continue by saying how those complainers and "professional " victims" will use ears of anyone who instantly didn't change the subject upon hearing an introduction sounding like: "Life is a bitch".

 Now, O.K., Werner Erhard, don't you dare use your favorite mantra question on those demonstrators and rioters out there demanding their president to step down.
 Those good people probably know what bothers them, as he must have done something unforgivable that no other leader ever did.